 Exodus is an Android ROM maintained by professional software engineers and supported by contributors from the community.
 New developers are welcome and encouraged to come aboard.
-Exodus official builds are private source but they do maintain open source branches for development and community contributions.
+Exodus official builds are a private source but they do maintain open source branches for development and community contributions.

 There are talks about this ROM recently because this ROM offered stupendous battery backup on their build for Oneplus one.
 Even AnTuTu benchmarks are even noteworthy on this custom ROM.
 Users are seen migrating from CM ROMs to Exodus builds.
 Today on DroidViews we present you a perfect nightly build for Motorola Droid Ultra.